1deterministic/SimpleBench/README.md

 It supports the following options:
 ```
+SimpleBench - a quick benchmark to evaluate the core system performance
 --show-gui [on/off]: enable/disable the text feedback during the tests
 --st-test [on/off]: enable/disable the singlethread test
 --mt-test [on/off]: enable/disable the multithread test
 --threads [integer greater than zero]: sets the number of threads to run with
---hardware-level [1-2]: chooses how taxing the benchmark will be
+--hardware-level [integer greater than zero]: chooses how taxing the benchmark will be
-      1: uses ~35MB of RAM
-      2: uses ~515MB of RAM
+      1: 128MB of RAM, 256KB of cache, standard duration
+      2: 512MB of RAM, 1MB of cache, 4 times longer
+      3: 2GB of RAM, 4MB of cache, 16 times longer
+       :
+      * every increase of 1 in the hardware level quadruples the requirements
+      * there is some overhead in RAM requirement, you should have at least the amount required plus 5% FREE
 --version: shows the benchmark version (not the program version)
 --build: shows the program version, changes here have no effect on the score system
 --help: shows this screen